exogen/ava-nock/README.md

 For example, the following value will cause any saved fixtures to have `secretKey` query parameters replaced with `secretKey=*`, and will likewise cause any requests with a `secretKey` value to match against it.
+The requests themselves will be sent with their unaltered `secretKey`.
+This way you can use sensitive values in your requests but exclude them from fixtures (and thus source control).

 ```js
 {